relevize/vue-paginate/README.md

 ### Links customization

-In `vue-paginate`, you can customize every bit of your pagination links.
+In `vue-paginate-fix`, you can customize every bit of your pagination links.

 But first, let’s see the html structure used for all link types: